Implicit Hypothesis Testing and Divergence Preservation in Neural Network Representations: Related Work

-\cite{anders1999model} proposes a model selection procedure for neural networks based on hypothesis testing, (as opposed to, for example, cross validation) by iteratively expanding network topology and performing hypothesis tests on whether the added units correlate with residuals of the original network.
-Similarly \cite{mandel2024permutation} suggests a hypothesis testing framework for input feature attribution, akin to local xAI methods.
+\citep{anders1999model} proposes a model selection procedure for neural networks based on hypothesis testing, (as opposed to, for example, cross validation) by iteratively expanding network topology and performing hypothesis tests on whether the added units correlate with residuals of the original network.
+Similarly \citep{mandel2024permutation} suggests a hypothesis testing framework for input feature attribution, akin to local xAI methods.
+Finally, we note \citep{barreno2007optimal}, where the NP lemma is used to find combinations of multiple binary classifiers that achieve optimal error rate trade-offs, as characterized by the ROC curve.
 However, to the best of our knowledge, directly interpreting a neural network as a hypothesis test is not an approach pursued before.